Introduction to C Programming Interview Questions

 10. What is a sequential access file?

 Programs store data into files and retrieve existing data from files only.
 With the sequential access file such data saved in a sequential pattern.
-When retrieving data from such files each data need to read one by one until the required information found.
-This is the advanced C Programming interview questions asked in an interview.
+When retrieving data from such files each data needs to read one by one until the required information found.

 11. What is a nested loop?

 A nested loop is a loop that runs within another loop.
 For example, you can have an inner loop that is inside an outer loop.
 In this scenario, the inner loop is performed a number of times as specified by the outer loop.
 The inner loop is first performed for each turn on the outer loop.

 12. What are the differences between static and dynamic library linking?

 The differences between static and dynamic library linking are as follows:

 • Static Linking is the process of copying all library modules used in the program into the final executable image while in Dynamic Linking the names of the external libraries are placed in the final executable file while the actual linking takes place at runtime when both executable file and libraries are placed in the memory.

 • Static Linking is performed by programs called linkers as the last step in compiling a program while Dynamic Linking is performed at runtime by the operating system.